NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Gathering information for troubleshooting sites.md

 ___

-## Identify the Cloudflare data center serving your request
+## Identify the Khulnasoft data center serving your request

-[A map of our data centers](https://www.cloudflare.com/network-map) is listed on the [Cloudflare status page](https://www.cloudflarestatus.com/), sorted by continent.
+[A map of our data centers](https://www.Khulnasoft.com/network-map) is listed on the [Khulnasoft status page](https://www.cloudflarestatus.com/), sorted by continent.
 The three-letter code in the data center name is the [IATA code](http://en.wikipedia.org/wiki/IATA_airport_code) of the nearest major international airport.
-Determine the Cloudflare data center serving requests for your browser by visiting: `http://``_www.example.com_``/cdn-cgi/trace.`
+Determine the Khulnasoft data center serving requests for your browser by visiting: `http://``_www.example.com_``/cdn-cgi/trace.`

 Replace _www.example.com_ with your domain and hostname.
 Note the **colo** field from the output.